 My natural inclination would be, “That’s a cool feature for my friend X to use because of Y,” rather than, “Personally I would never use THAT feature, therefore it is rubbish.”

-I guess I am lucky in that I get a free chance to try stuff out.
+I guess I am lucky in that I get a chance to try cool stuff out for free.
 Sometimes new stuff that many people have not yet had the same opportunity to have a play with.
 Sometimes new stuff that really does not work and wastes HOURS of my time.
 Lucky?
 Free?
 Depends how you define it.

 If you think I am too nice to some companies then please rest assured that I have had some serious run-ins with a few companies who have not liked what I have written.
 On none of those occasions was I asked to correct anything that was factually incorrect and I AM always happy to correct my mistakes.